TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/4. Continous Data Module/Continuous Spike Analysis/Functions/README.txt

 % 4: Channel_Selection: 1 x 2 double with channelselction of user, i.e.
 % [1,10] for channel 1 to 10
 % 5: SpikeType: type of spike data as char, either 'Internal' OR 'Kilosort'
+% 6.
+ALLActiveChannel: double vector, all activ channel defined when
+% extracting the dataset

 %Outputs:
 % 1.
 SpikeTimes: nspikes x 1 double with indicie of each spike in samples